STAT545-UBC-hw-2018-19/hw07-aleurcelay/README.md

 b <- factor(c("but", "integer", "where it", "counts"))
 ```

-Simply catenating two factors leads to a result that most don't expect.
+Simply catenating two factors leads to a result that most don’t expect.

 ``` r
 c(a, b)